 What is considered High Blood Pressure?

-Use the chart below to indicate your blood pressure levels.
+Use the chart below to determine your blood pressure category.
 The blood pressure chart is suitable for adults of any age.
 Blood pressure readings have two numbers, for example, 140/90 mm Hg.

 Why should I care about my blood pressure?